BigBossErndog/Amara2/README.md

 ## What I'm Currently Working On
 - Automated web export via emscripten
-- Android export via Android
+- Android export via Android Studio

 ## Community
 Join the Discord community where you can ask questions, promote your work and interact with fellow users of Amara2!